Sir Charles Stuart Taylor1

 F, #24037, b.
 26 April 1927, d.
 7 July 2007

 Dr. Hon.
-Anne Laura Dorinthea McLaren was born on 26 April 1927.1 She was the daughter of Henry Duncan McLaren, 2nd Baron Aberconway and Christabel Mary Melville MacNaghten.1 She married Dr. Donald Michie, son of James Kilgour Michie, on 6 October 1952.1 She and Dr. Donald Michie were divorced in 1959.1 She died on 7 July 2007 at age 80, killed in a car accident.2
+Anne Laura Dorinthea McLaren was born on 26 April 1927.1 She was the daughter of Henry Duncan McLaren, 2nd Baron Aberconway and Christabel Mary Melville Macnaghten.1 She married Dr. Donald Michie, son of James Kilgour Michie and Marjorie Crain Pfeiffer, on 6 October 1952.1 She and Dr. Donald Michie were divorced in 1959.1 She died on 7 July 2007 at age 80, killed in a car accident.2

-She graduated from Lady Margaret Hall, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).1 She graduated from Lady Margaret Hall, Oxford University, Oxford, Oxfordshire, England, in 1952 with a Doctor of Philosophy (D.Phil.).1 Her married name became Michie.
-She was with the Institute of Animal Genetics, Edinburgh University.1 She was director of the Medical Research Council, Mammalian Development Unit, London.1 She was invested as a Fellow, Royal Society (F.R.S.) in 1975.1 She was invested as a Fellow, Royal College of Obstetricians and Gynaecologists (F.R.C.O.G.) in 1986.1 She was Principal Research Fellow of the Wellcome/Cancer Research Campaign Institute.1 She was Research Fellow of King's College, Cambridge from 1992.1 She was Vice-President and Foreign Secretary of the Royal Society from 1992.1 She was invested as a Dame Commander, Order of the British Empire (D.B.E.) in 1993.1 She was president of the British Association for the Advancement of Science between 1993 and 1994.1 She lived in 1999 at Flat 1, 40 Ainger Road, London, England.1
+She graduated from Lady Margaret Hall, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)1 She graduated from Lady Margaret Hall, Oxford University, Oxford, Oxfordshire, EnglandG, in 1952 with a Doctor of Philosophy (D.Phil.)1 Her married name became Michie.
+She was with the Institute of Animal Genetics, Edinburgh University.1 In 1959 her name was legally changed to McLaren.3 She was director of the Medical Research Council, Mammalian Development Unit, London.1 She was appointed Fellow, Royal Society (F.R.S.) in 1975.1 She was appointed Fellow, Royal College of Obstetricians and Gynaecologists (F.R.C.O.G.) in 1986.1 She was Principal Research Fellow of the Wellcome/Cancer Research Campaign Institute.1 She was Research Fellow of King's College, Cambridge from 1992.1 She was Vice-President and Foreign Secretary of the Royal Society from 1992.1 She was appointed Dame Commander, Order of the British Empire (D.B.E.) in 1993.1 She was president of the British Association for the Advancement of Science between 1993 and 1994.1 She lived in 1999 at Flat 1, 40 Ainger Road, London, EnglandG.1

 Children of Dr. Hon.
 Anne Laura Dorinthea McLaren and Dr. Donald Michie